craftcms/docs/docs/5.x/reference/field-types/lightswitch.md

 ```
 :::

-Elements without a value for a lightswitch field (say, because they haven't been saved since the field was added) are treated as if they have the default field value.
+Elements without a value for a lightswitch field (say, because they haven’t been saved since the field was added) are treated as if they have the default field value.
 For example, querying against a field that defaults to _off_…

 ```twig{3}
 {% set archive = craft.entries()